Blogs

 1. Configure the appropriate login method

-When creating your bare metal instance, we provide three options for login methods:
+When creating your bare metal instance, you have three options for login:

-I prefer using the SSH key approach because it blocks password login attempts and eliminates the possibility of brute force attacks.
-As evidenced by this screenshot of the syslog, there were multiple failed login attempts with different usernames within a 10-minute time frame.
+Our experts prefer using the SSH key approach as it blocks password login attempts and eliminates the possibility of brute force attacks.
+As evidenced by this screenshot of the syslog, there were multiple failed login attempts with different usernames within a 10-minute time frame:

 2. Implement firewall and network security measures